markokhman/func-course/Chapter 4/Lesson 1.md

 );
 ```

-But now we also need to update our getter method, so it also reads the storage data in a proper order:
+But now we also need to update our getter method, so it also reads the storage data in a proper order.
+We are going to also rename it to **get_contract_storage_data** as now it also serves the counter value as well as the recent sender's address:
 ```
-(int, slice) get_the_latest_sender() method_id {
+(int, slice) get_contract_storage_data() method_id {
   slice ds = get_data().begin_parse();
   return (
     ds~load_uint(32), ;; counter_value